Li-Cycle completes sale of certain of its subsidiaries and assets to Glencore

-The Li-Cycle Group has entered into a term sheet with an affiliate of Glencore Canada Corporation (“Glencore”), Li-Cycle's largest secured creditor, for a debtor-in-possession financing facility (“DIP Facility”), consisting of a credit facility of up to a maximum principal amount of US$12 million.
-Subject to approval by the CCAA Court, the facility is expected to be used to finance Li-Cycle’s working capital requirements, including for the continued operation of its Germany Spoke, and to implement the restructuring contemplated in the CCAA proceedings, such as the pursuit of the SISP.
+Along with the announcement that it had obtained creditor protection, the Li-Cycle Group announced that it entered into a term sheet with an affiliate of Glencore for a debtor-in-possession financing facility (“DIP Facility”), consisting of a credit facility of up to a maximum principal amount of US$12 million.
+This amount was later increased to approximately US$13 million.
+The facility was used to finance Li-Cycle’s working capital requirements, including for the continued operation of its Germany Spoke, and the implementation of the restructuring contemplated in the CCAA proceedings.

 Further information can be found on Business Wire’s website.